tinalina1003/project3-group6/README.md

 The map has 3 main layers: Street, Topography, and Satellite.
 Topography layer was included as a way to determine if topography would influence accidents, i.e.) slopes.

 <h3>Overlay maps: </h3>
-<ul>1 boroughs map that shows the boundaries of the boroughs with popup information for each borough; the information includes Total Area (sq.km), Total Population, Total Accidents, Accidents per 100,000 people, and Accidents per Sq.km.</ul>
+<li>1 boroughs map that shows the boundaries of the boroughs with popup information for each borough; the information includes Total Area (sq.km), Total Population, Total Accidents, Accidents per 100,000 people, and Accidents per Sq.km.</li>
-<ul>1 heat map that measures total accidents in all of london</ul>
+<li>1 heat map that measures total accidents in all of london</li>
-<ul>1 accidents layer that shows all the accidents incurred in 2019</ul>
+<li>1 accidents layer that shows all the accidents incurred in 2019</li>
-<ul>3 severity layers, one for each severity: slight, serious, and fatal.
-This map includes all accidents in each category</ul>
+<li>3 severity layers, one for each severity: slight, serious, and fatal.
+This map includes all accidents in each category</li>
-<ul>5 modes of transportation layers: Car, Pedestrian, Bus or Coach, Bicycle, and Other Modes of transportation.
-Other modes of transportation include PoweredTwoWheeler(motor scooters/mopeds), Taxis, Private Hire, Goods Vehicles (semis), and all other types of vehicles</ul>
+<li>5 modes of transportation layers: Car, Pedestrian, Bus or Coach, Bicycle, and Other Modes of transportation.
+Other modes of transportation include PoweredTwoWheeler(motor scooters/mopeds), Taxis, Private Hire, Goods Vehicles (semis), and all other types of vehicles</li>

 <h3>Summary: </h3>

-<ul>Bromley has the lowest accidents/sq.km of 9.
-This is due to Bromley having a large area of 150 sq.km</ul>
+<li>Bromley has the lowest accidents/sq.km of 9.
+This is due to Bromley having a large area of 150 sq.km</li>
-<ul>City of London has the highest with 220 accidents/sq.km.
-City of London has a small area of 2.9 sq.km</ul>
+<li>City of London has the highest with 220 accidents/sq.km.
+City of London has a small area of 2.9 sq.km</li>
-<ul>City of Westminster has highest accidents per 100,000 people with 1173</ul>
+<li>City of Westminster has highest accidents per 100,000 people with 1173</li>
-<ul>Harrow has lowest accidents per 100,000 people with 330</ul>
+<li>Harrow has lowest accidents per 100,000 people with 330</li>

 Note: Not all accidents are produced by the residents in the borough; accidents can occur in the borough by people going between other boroughs